Rat-Rig/MainsailOS/docs/boards/fysetc/spider-11.md

 ![Fysetc Spider V1.1 BT0 Jumper](_media/BT0-jumper.png)

-Connect a jumper between 3.3V and BT0 on the Spider.
+Connect a jumper between 3.3V and BT0 on the Spider as shown above.

 Press the reset button on the Spider.